mir355/DnD/eval/README.md

-## TODO
+## General Issues

-- [ ] compile with microTVM
+- There is no entry point nor guideline
-- [ ] compile glow/tvm artifacts into one binary before decompilation.
+- models are not provided
-- [ ] decompile with DnD.
+- compilers are not provided
-- [ ] Compare decompiled onnx and original onnx.
+- no "default/standard" setup in AOT compilation.

 ## From MLPerfTiny